 Big changes are coming to the National Flood Insurance Program (NFIP) with the implementation of FEMA Risk Rating 2.0.
 Will there be changes to the coverage limits?
 The answer is No and Yes.
-That’s because nothing is ever simple when it comes to flood insurance or government programs.
+That’s because nothing is ever simple regarding flood insurance or government programs.
 And when you combine the two?
 Yowzah!
 Here’s how FEMA 2.0 affects coverage limits.

 New Maximum Limits

-The new maximum limit for homeowner’s flood insurance is $250,000, that’s the same as the old limit.
-The new maximum for a business policy is $500,000 and that hasn’t changed.
+The new maximum limit for homeowners’ flood insurance is $250,000, that’s the same as the old limit.
+The new maximum for a business policy is $500,000, which hasn’t changed.

 Now you see why it’s confusing!

 With FEMA Risk Rating 2.0, the policy limit of $250,00 and $500,000 will now be based on replacement cost value (RCV).
 That’s not the value of the property – that’s what it costs to rebuild it after a loss.

 And how is the RCV calculated?
 So glad you asked!

 FEMA will take the information from the application and add insurance industry data connected to the address (like from the homeowner’s policy) to determine the RCV.
 If it’s a new structure or industry data isn’t available, then an appraisal may be necessary.